 I’m sure there are other ideas – and I’d love to hear what you do to thank your panelists for participating in a panel discussion!

-For more information about how to lead your team in the virtual environment, use these resources.
+For more information about how to lead your team in the virtual environment, check out these resources.

 How to Facilitate a Virtual Meeting: Roles, Tips, & Responsibilities